 Relevant information is often embedded amongst paragraphs of unstructured text.
 Manually leafing through these reports is not only a lengthy process, it’s also draining on the researcher, increasing the potential for human error.

 Investors are turning to AI technology to expedite sustainability data analysis.
-Natural language processing (NLP) technology, such as we offer at Symanto, can automatically identify and extract relevant excerpts and run sentiment analysis on reports to assess a company’s commitment to ESG issues.
+Natural language processing (NLP) technology, such as we offer at Symanto, can automatically identify relevant excerpts and run sentiment analysis on reports to assess a company’s commitment to ESG issues.

 It’s easy for a company to write sustainability into their corporate communications and publish them on their website.
 But taking action and enacting meaningful change requires more commitment.
 It isn’t enough to take sustainability claims at face value or send out box-ticking ESG surveys.